Windower/Lua/addons/Yush/ReadMe.md

 **VerboseKeys**

-If true, will append the list of keybinds for the current macro set.
+If  true, will append the list of keybinds for the current macro set (only effective if the *Verbose* setting is `true`).

 **VerboseOutput**